Aryankpoor/metamorpheus/README.md

 # Python-Apps
-This contains some of the basic python projects to do in 1 hour
+This contains some of the basic python projects

 The apps include: